Mona-besar/glbertj/README.md

 - 👋 Hi, I’m @glbertj
 - 👀 I’m interested in becoming the greatest programmer that's ever lived
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently focused on learning Java
 - 💞️ I’m looking to collaborate on small projects that can help me learn
 - 📫 How to reach me -> gilbertjeff05@gmail.com